 What is Neuroscience?

-They are also breaking new ground in disorders that involve limbic system dysfunction, where the body and brain’s fight or flight responses are stuck in the ‘ON’ position.
-This may be due to trauma (especially early life trauma), chronic illness, physical trauma and even mycotoxin exposure.
-They have found that the Neuroscience techniques help the brain lead the way to damp down the body’s ‘fight or flight’ system.
+Such neuroscience techniques can help the brain stop amplifying symptoms and start allowing neuro-REGENERATION to occur.
 The limbic system includes the thalamus, hypothalamus, hippocampus and amygdala.
 Secondary structures closely linked to the limbic system include the cerebral cortex, the cerebellum, the adrenals, the GUT and other organs and these components can all be involved in either reducing or magnifying the ‘fright and flight’ related illnesses.

 Can Neuroscience techniques improve patients with dementia?

 It is early days in the research behind neuroscience techniques, but the earlier patients can be assessed, the earlier all their unique underlying contributors can be ascertained and addressed.
 With the almost universal failure of pharmaceutical drug trials in dementia treatment, more and more clinicians and researchers are turning their focus to treating the reversible contributors to cognitive decline.